Interfiber/Interfiber/README.md

 ## About
 I am Interfiber, Heres some things to know about me
 - 🔭 I’m currently working on [maple](https://github.com/Interfiber/maple).
-- 🌱 I’m currently learning about how to use Vagrant
+- 🌱 I’m currently learning how to use C#
 - 👯 I’m looking to collaborate with other rust programmers
 - 💻 I really like automating things
 - 🥅 Goals: Contribute more to Open Source projects, and collaborate with people